 • In addition to the official site, you can book Spirit flights over a call.

-• Start by using the Spirit Airlines customer service number +1-856-545-5988.
+• Start by using the Spirit Airlines customer service number.
+Alternatively, you can initiate chat support.

 • Follow the commands to connect to the booking expert.